fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 #### Task 13.1.

-Create a GitHub repository for the application and create a new Heroku application for it, as well as a Postgres database.
+Create a GitHub repository for the application and create a new Heroku or Fly.io application for it, as well as a Postgres database.
 Make sure you are able to establish a connection to the application database.

 #### Task 13.2.